adrienZ/adrienzaganelli.com/content/blog/tech-gems-18.md

 ### A Google engineer's view on building your career in the age of AI

-<RichLink href="https://addyo.substack.com/p/future-proofing-your-software-engineering" title="Future-proofing your Software Engineering career
+<RichLink href="https://addyo.substack.com/p/future-proofing-your-software-engineering" title="Future-proofing your Software Engineering career"></RichLink>
-"></RichLink>

 Addy Osmanishares his perspective on how AI can affect your software enginerring carrer depending of you experience.
 How to not be replaced and use AI at your advantage.